-The amplitude $\overline{f}_{K^-p\to \pi^0\Lambda}$ in Eq.~(\ref{eqn:e1}) describes the in-medium $K^-p\to \pi^0 \Lambda$ production in the nuclear ($K^-$,~$\pi^0$) reaction, which takes into account the Fermi motion of a struck nucleon in the nuclear target.
-The Fermi-averaging treatment may affect essentially the absolute values of the production cross sections even through $^{3}_\Lambda$H \cite{Mart08}.
-Here we apply the optimal Fermi-averaging procedure \cite{Harada05} to $\overline{f}_{K^-p\to \pi^0\Lambda}$ in the nuclear ($K^-$,~$\pi^0$) reaction; the momentum distribution $\rho(p)$ of the struck nucleon in $^3$He ($^4$He) is assumed as a simple harmonic oscillator with a size parameter $b_N$ = 1.61 (1.33) fm, leading to $\langle p^2 \rangle^{1/2}\simeq$ 150 (182) MeV/$c$ in the nucleus~\cite{Harada14}.
-We use the elementary $\bar{K}N\to \pi\Lambda$ amplitude analyzed by Gopal, et al.~\cite{Gopal77}, considering only non-spin-flip $\Delta S=$ 0 processes.
+The Fermi-averaging treatment may essentially affect the absolute values of the production cross sections even through $^{3}_\Lambda$H \cite{Mart08}.
+Here we apply the optimal Fermi-averaging procedure \cite{Harada05} to $\overline{f}_{\pi^0\Lambda}$ and $\overline{g}_{\pi^0\Lambda}$ in the nuclear ($K^-$,~$\pi^0$) reaction; the momentum distribution $\rho(p)$ of the struck nucleon in $^3$He ($^4$He) is assumed as a simple harmonic oscillator with a size parameter $b_N$ = 1.61 (1.33) fm, leading to $\langle p^2 \rangle^{1/2}\simeq$ 150 (182) MeV/$c$ in the nucleus~\cite{Harada14}.
+We employ the elementary $\bar{K}N\to \pi\Lambda$ amplitude analyzed by Gopal, et al.~\cite{Gopal77}.

 The distorted waves of $\chi_{\pi}^{(-)}$ and $\chi_{K^-}^{(+)}$ are obtained in a computational procedure simplified with the help of the eikonal approximation \cite{Hufner74,Dover80}.
 We choose $\alpha_{K^-}= \alpha_\pi =$ 0, $\sigma_{K^-}$= 45 mb, and $\sigma_\pi$= 32 mb in charge independence, as eikonal distortion parameters for the $^{3,4}$He targets.
-Although such distortions are seemed to be not so important in the light nuclear systems, it is necessary to verify their effects on the production cross sections in more quantitative calculations.
+Although such distortions are seemed to be not so important in the light $s$-shell nuclear systems than in $p$-shell nuclear systems like $^{12}$C, it is necessary to verify their effects on the production cross sections in more quantitative calculations \cite{Harada19}.